On the face stratification of the $m=2$ amplituhedron: The amplituhedron in twistor space

 Let $1 \leq k \leq n$ and $m \leq n-k$ be even.
 Let $Z$ be a $n \times (k+m)$ \emph{positive} matrix, that is, the $(k+m) \times (k+m)$ minors of $Z$ are positive.
 We denote by $\sp(Z) \in \Gr(k+m,n)$ the column span of $Z$.
 We define the \emph{amplituhedron (in twistor space)} $A_{n,k,m} = A_{n,k,m}(Z)$ as the image of $\Gr(k,n)_{\geq 0}$ under the twistor map

 given by

 The Pl\"ucker coordinate $\langle I \rangle$ is called a twistor coordinate of $C$.
 The amplituhedron depends on the choice of $Z$, but for simplicity the dependence on $Z$ is often suppressed from our notation.
 Note that $\varphi_m$ is only a rational map.
 It is not defined on $V \in \Gr(k,n)$ exactly when $\dim(V \cap \ker(Z)) \geq 1$.
+The amplituhedron in twistor space was called the ``B-amplituhedron" in \cite{KWZ} and shown to be isomorphic to the amplituhedron of \cite{AT} there.

 The twistor map $\varphi_m$ is the composition of the linear projection map

 with the map $\psi: \Gr(k,k+m) \to \Gr(m,n)$ given by

 where for an $m$-element subset $I = \{i_1,\ldots,i_m\}$, the notation $\det(YZ_{i_1}Z_{i_2}\cdots Z_{i_m})$ denotes the $(k+m) \times (k+m)$ determinant obtained by concatenating the $k \times (k+m)$ matrix $Y$ with the $m$ row vectors $Z_{i_1},\ldots,Z_{i_m} \in \R^{k+m}$.
 See for example \cite[Section 18]{LamCDM} and \cite[Section 3.1]{PSBW}.